 At Fort Sanders Regional Medical Center we understand that patients in our critical care area need specialized care – not only because they are very sick, but because their medical needs are unique.

-In our newly renovated critical care department, we have opened five separate units – each designed to provide experienced nursing and support staff for each patient’s needs.
+In our critical care department, we have opened five separate units – each designed to provide experienced nursing and support staff for each patient’s needs.
 A brief description of each unit is listed below.

 Neuro ICU – NICU